dunglas/symfony-docker/README.md

     with Xdebug v2.6.0, Copyright (c) 2002-2018, by Derick Rethans
 ```

+### Editing Permissions on Linux

+If you work on linux and cannot edit some of the project files right after the first installation, you can run `docker-compose run --rm app chown -R $(id -u):$(id -g) .` to set yourself as owner of the project files that were created by the docker container.

 ## Credits

 Created by [Kévin Dunglas](https://dunglas.fr) and sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).